-NOTE 4—Punctured RU242 shall be used when the preamble portion of corresponding 20 MHz is punctured.

-NOTE 5—TBD1-TBD5 are just for reference purposes.

-Note1 - “Punctured 242-tone RU” shall be used when the preamble portion of corresponding 20 MHz is punctured.
-Also, corresponding 242-tone RU to is not used for date transmissions.
+“Punctured 242-tone RU” shall be used when the preamble portion of corresponding 20 MHz is punctured In this case, corresponding 242-tone RU shall not not used for date transmissions.

-Note2 - “Unassigned 242-tone RU” shall be used when the preamble portion of corresponding 20 MHz is not punctured.
-Also, corresponding 242-tone RU to is not used for date transmission.
+“Unassigned 242-tone RU” shall be used when the preamble portion of corresponding 20 MHz is not puncturedand when corresponding 242-tone RU is not used for date transmission.

-Note3 – If the RU Allocation subfield carries the value of 31 or between 56 and 63, R1 devices can terminate reception.
+If the RU Allocation subfield carries the value of 31 or between 56 and 63, R1 devices can terminate reception.

-Note4 – If the RU Allocation subfield carries the value of between 304 and 511, R1 devices can assume that “RU Allocation subfield value modulo 8 + 1” tells the number of R2 users.
+If signaling R2 RUs or MRUs of value 304-511 (binary representation with y2y1y0 ending), y2y1y0 = 000–111 indicates the number of User fields in the EHT-SIG content channel that contains the corresponding 9-bit RU Allocation subfield.
+The binary vector y2y1y0 indicates Nuser(r, c) = 22 × y2 + 21 × y1 + y0 + 1 users multiplexed in the R2 RU(s) or MRU(s) indicated for this 20MHz.
+When R1 devices read the RU allocation subfield value of 304-511, they shall skip the number of User fields corresponding to the field value and continue to process the EHT-SIG.

 If a single RU in a 40 MHz PPDU overlaps the subcarrier ranges [–244:–3] and [3:244], the corresponding RU Allocation subfields in the respective content channels shall both refer to the same RU.